gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 The function reads values out of the channel and does something with them, one by one.
 In what possible situations could the sending to this channel being blocked?

-When working with channels, there are only four possible "oopsies", according to Dave Cheney's [Channel Axioms](https://dave.cheney.net/2014/03/19/channel-axioms):
+When working with channels, there are only four possible "oopsies", according to Dave Cheney's "[Channel Axioms](https://dave.cheney.net/2014/03/19/channel-axioms)":

 - send to a nil channel blocks forever
 - receive from a nil channel blocks forever